SanjithaP/Enhancing-Machine-Learning-Models-for-Early-Brain-Tumor-Diagnosis/README.md

 ## Specific Learning:
 Various up-sampling methods and their impact on dataset, hyperparameter tuning techniques.

-##Technical Limitations & Ethical Challenges faced:
+## Technical Limitations & Ethical Challenges faced
 Reducing the time-complexity of the EvoHDTree , finding the optimal upsampling method.

 ## License